Buğrahan Tuncer

-Ahmet Buğrahan Tuncer (born March 23, 1993) is a Turkish professional basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+Ahmet Buğrahan Tuncer (born March 23, 1993) is a Turkish professional basketball player for Galatasaray of the Basketbol Süper Ligi (BSL).
 He can play at both the point guard and shooting guard positions.

 Professional career

 Anadolu Efes

 Tuncer signed with Turkish powerhouse Anadolu Efes in 2018 and stayed there for five seasons.
 He averaged 8.2 points per game during the 2019–2020 campaign.
 He re-signed with Efes on July 10, 2020.

 Galatasaray Ekmas

 On June 24, 2023, he signed with Galatasaray Ekmas of the Turkish Basketbol Süper Ligi (BSL).